lesley283/shopping-cart-project/README.md

 ```

 Send an email receipt
-1. Create a "Single Sender Verification" on SendGrid
+1. Create a "Single Sender Verification" on SendGrid:
    https://signup.sendgrid.com/
-2. Create a SendGrid API Key with "full access" permissions
+2. Create a SendGrid API Key with "full access" permissions:
     https://app.sendgrid.com/login?redirect_to=%2Fsettings%2Fapi_keys
 3. Store the API Key in an environment variable in a .env file
     ```sh